-Like in any other software development life cycle, Testing too requires some important factors to develop and maintain for continuous process improvement.
-One such factor is Team Building.
-While building a right team, focus should be on the following key elements:
+Just like software development, software testing also requires some important factors to develop and maintain that can contribute to continuous process improvement.
+One such significant factor is Team Building.
+While building the right team, the focus should be on the following key elements:

 What You Will Learn:

 Each organization has a different hierarchy, roles & responsibilities in the QA team.
 However, on a broader level, there are two levels of the role in the software testing team.
 The first is the test lead or test manager and another is the test engineer or QC tester or QA tester.

 A test lead has the responsibilities like resource allocation, test planning, defining project scope, assign testing activities to the team members, monitor software testing life cycle, prepare the status report and share with higher management, participating in customer interactions, etc.

 A test engineer is mainly responsible for understanding & analyzing the requirements, creating test scenarios, test cases & test steps, setting priority for each testing activity, perform testing & report bugs, keep the lead informed about the testing status, etc.

 The Software Testing team should have a proper structure where the roles & responsibilities of each member are clearly defined & understood.